OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

 In the above XML code, you will need to replace newPassword in the SQL settings with the password you chose for the oba user.

 ## Start the Tomcat8 Service
 You can start the Tomcat8 Service to see if everything worked.
-In a second SSH window you may want to run the following command so that you can watch the console output of the Tomcat8 service as OneBusAway starts up for the first time:
+In a second SSH window, you may run the following command so that you can watch the console output of the Tomcat8 service as OneBusAway starts up for the first time:

 `tail -f /var/log/tomcat8/catalina.out`